Template Numerical Library version\ main:bb09b17

 36plt.close(fig)

-In the next example, we demonstrate use of the static ODE solver to solve a system of ODEs, namely the Lorenz system which reads as:
+In this example, we demonstrate the application of the static ODE solver in solving a system of ODEs, specifically the Lorenz system.
+The Lorenz system is a set of three coupled, nonlinear differential equations defined as follows:

 1#include <iostream>